Kant’s View of the Mind and Consciousness of Self

 - Kant, I. (1798) Anthropology from a Pragmatic Point of View, Mary Gregor (trans.), The Hague: Martinus Nijhoff, 1974 (Ak.
 VII).

-In the past ten years alone, upwards of 35,000 new books and new editions by or about Kant have been published, so any bibliography is bound to be seriously incomplete.
-In what follows, I have focused on books of the past five years in English that are having an influence.
-I have included a few important earlier commentaries, too.
+In the past two decades alone, of the order of 45,000 new books and new editions by or about Kant have been published.
+Thus, any bibliography is bound to be incomplete.
+In what follows, we have focused on books of the past ten years or so in English that are having an influence, along with a few important earlier commentaries.
 General bibliographies are readily available on the websites listed later.

-- Ameriks, K., 2000.
-Kant's Theory of Mind: An Analysis of the Paralogisms of Pure Reason, 2nd edition, Oxford: Oxford University Press.
+- –––, 2000.
+Kant’s Theory of Mind: An Analysis of the Paralogisms of Pure Reason, 2nd edition, Oxford: Oxford University Press.

 - –––, 2006.
 Kant and the Historical Turn: Philosophy As Critical Interpretation, Oxford: Oxford University Press

 - Banham, G., 2006.
-Kant's Transcendental Imagination, Basingstoke: Palbgrave Macmillan
+Kant’s Transcendental Imagination, Basingstoke: Palgrave Macmillan

 - Beck, L. W., 2002.
 Selected Essays on Kant (North American Kant Society Studies in Philosophy, Vol. 6), Rochester NY: North American Kant Society.
 [NAKS has published an excellent series of roughly annual books on Kant.
 Some more examples will be cited below.]